partnero/partnero-php/README.md

 > **_NOTE:_** To create a referred subscriber, pass the parent subscriber as the second argument.
 If you’re using a response like the one in the example above, make sure to extract the necessary data from the response (e.g., $singleSubscriber['body']['data']).
 >
-> Alternatively, instead of passing the entire model as a second argument, you can pass the parent subscriber’s key or
+> Alternatively, instead of passing the entire model as a second argument, you can pass the parent subscriber’s identifier or
 > email as an array, for example:
 ```$partnero->subscribers()->create($referredSubscriber, ['email' => 'referral@subscriber.com']).```